tomasferrarisenda/automate-all-the-things-braindamage/README.md

 ## Description

-Our first pipeline, the one that will provide us with all the necessary infrastucture.
+Our first pipeline, the one that will provide us with all the necessary infrastructure.

 What does this pipeline do?
 If you take a look at the [00-deploy-infra.yml](azure-devops/00-deploy-infra.yml) file, you'll see that the first thing we do is use the Terraform plugin we previously installed to deploy a S3 Bucket and DynamoDB table.
 These two resources will allow us to store our terraform state remotely and give it locking functionality.<br/>

 Why do we need to store our tf state remotely and locking it?
-Well, this is probably not necessary for this excercise but it's a best practice when working on a team.<br>
+Well, this is probably not necessary for this exercise but it's a best practice when working on a team.<br>
 Storing it remotely means that everyone on the team can access and work with the same state file, and locking it means that only one person can access it at a time, this prevents state conflicts.

-Before we proceed with deploying out actual infrastructure, the pipeline will move the state file to the [terraform/aws/ directory](/terraform/aws/), so our backend resources (the Bucket and DynamoDB Table) will also be tracked as part of our whole infrastructure.
+Before we proceed with deploying our actual infrastructure, the pipeline will move the state file to the [terraform/aws/ directory](/terraform/aws/), so our backend resources (the Bucket and DynamoDB Table) will also be tracked as part of our whole infrastructure.
 If you want to understand how this works, I suggest you watch [this video](https://youtu.be/7xngnjfIlK4?t=2483) where Sid from [DevOps Directive](https://www.youtube.com/@DevOpsDirective) explains it better than I ever could.

 Now that the backend is set, we will deploy our actual infrastructure!